ironhack-dev-squad-107/lab-javascript-functions-and-arrays/README.md

 └─ SpecRunner.html
 ```

-We will be working with the files inside the `src` folder.
+We will be working with the `functions-and-arrays.js` file inside the `src` folder.
 In the `jasmine` folder you can find all the files that compose Jasmine, that is already linked with the `SpecRunner.html` file.

 **Run tests**